 length into one of the online International Log Scale Calculators and you will get an estimate of

 volume.
-If the logs are straight without bends I usually exceed this number.
+If the logs are straight without bends they will saw out close to what the calculator estimates.
 If they are crooked

 I will saw less.

 What is the maximum size log you can handle?

 20 feet long by 36” diameter.
 Sometimes I can do bigger with judicious chainsaw trimming.

 What is the maximum width you can saw?

 32” wide.
 To achieve this width the log must be straight.
 If the log is wider I may be able to trim it with the chainsaw while it is on the bed of the sawmill.

 What is the minimum size log you can handle?